spacejack/mithril-slider/readme.md

 # Mithril Custom Slider Component

-This repo has moved to [mithril-range](https://github.com/spacejack/mithril-range)
+This repo has been renamed and moved to [mithril-range](https://github.com/spacejack/mithril-range)